LarsSkovslund/NuGet.Package.Builder/README.md

 - Compile and you now have your first NuGet package

 ##Package output
 Generated packages are location in the same folder as output binaries produced by the build, respecting build configuration, platform and output redirect as configured by VSO build template.
+To limit package generation to a specific configuration set the ```Configuration``` property in the ```package.builder.json``` file to the desired configuration name. e.g. setting it to ```Release``` will only generate a package when compiling a release configuration.

 ##Publish Packages
 Automatic publishing packages can be configured in `package.builder.json` by setting Publish.PublishOnBuild to `true`.